 King Hezekiah of Judah restored the Temple of the Lord God and had burnt offerings and sin offerings for the nation: young bulls, rams, lambs, and goats were sacrificed for the sin offering (2 Chronicles 29: 20-24).
 Much celebration occurred with this re-dedication of the Temple at Jerusalem.
-59

 The finding of the scroll of the laws of God by Hilkiah and King Josiah's destroying the idols and altars to "gods" such as Baal was described (2 Chronicles 34).
-The end of the independence of the Southern Kingdom of Judah occurred when King Nebuchadnezzar of Babylon took over and destroyed Jerusalem -- around 586 B.C.60
+The end of the independence of the Southern Kingdom of Judah occurred when King Nebuchadnezzar of Babylon took over and destroyed Jerusalem -- around 586 B.C.

-DATE BOOK KEY THOUGHT CONTENT KEY LESSONS JESUS IN THE BOOKS OF THE BIBLE Old Testament Israel's History 457 - 444 BC Ezra 10 Chapters Israel released from captivity returns to promised land.
-Israel returns to Canaan after 70 years of exile, with emphasis on the spiritual and moral restoration of Jerusalem.
+DATE воок KEY THOUGHT CONTENT KEY LESSONS JESUS IN THE BOOKS OF THE BIBLE Old Testament Israel's History 457 - 444 BC Ezra 10 Chapters Israel returns to Canaan after 70 years of exile, with emphasis on the spiritual and moral restoration of Jerusalem.
 God is Faithful to His people.
 Jesus is the Priest proclaiming freedom